10 Important Questions to Ask a Mortgage Lender

 Your credit score, property location, and loan program are key factors in how your interest rate is determined.

-- Your credit score: This is a number lenders use to understand your ability to pay back loans.
-The higher your credit score, the better your interest rate.
+- Your credit score: This is a number that lenders use to understand your ability to pay back loans.
+The higher your credit score,* the better your interest rate.
 If you’re able to take the time to raise your credit score before making a home purchase, you may want to consider doing so.
-Though, if you’re looking at a score of 620 or more, and you’ve already found the home of your dreams, you can feel confident there is a loan program out there for which you qualify.

 - The property location: lenders may have different rates depending on the state you live in.
 Explore rates, by state, by visiting the Consumer Financial Protection Bureau (CFPB)’s interactive rate tool.